 National CASA Association – In 1977, a Seattle Superior Court Judge named David Soukup was concerned about trying to make decisions on behalf of abused and neglected children without enough information.
 He conceived the idea of appointing community volunteers to speak up for the best interests of these children in court.
 He made a request for volunteers; 50 citizens responded, and that was the start of the CASA movement.

-CASA of Northwest Arkansas opened its doors in 1997.
+CASA of Northwest Arkansas first opened its doors in 1997.
 We are a 501(c)3 non-profit organization and are governed by a board of directors.
+Our mission is to provide quality volunteer representation to abused and neglected children in the court system.

 CASA does not license foster parents.
 If you are interested in becoming a foster parent, please visit the Arkansas Department of Children and Family Services or The CALL.